-ASUS funds its operating expenses primarily through internal operating sources and investments by, or loans from, AWR.
+ASUS funds its operating expenses primarily through internal operating sources, which include U.S. government funding under 50-year contracts for operations and maintenance costs and construction activities, as well as investments by, or loans from, AWR.
 ASUS, in turn, provides funding to its subsidiaries.